Nail Psoriasis (cont.)

 Usually, people who have nail psoriasis also have skin symptoms, too.
-If you have psoriasis of the nails but do not have skin symptoms, the condition may be difficult for your doctor to diagnose, since the signs of psoriasis of the nails resemble those of fungal infection of the nails.
-It is important to inform your doctor if you have a family history of psoriasis.
+If someone has psoriasis of the nails but does not have skin symptoms, the condition may be difficult for a doctor to diagnose, since the signs of psoriasis of the nails resemble those of fungal infection of the nails.
+It is important to inform the doctor if there is a family history of psoriasis.

 The nail area is made up of a nail plate, nail bed, hyponychium, nail matrix, nail folds, cuticle, anchoring portion, and ends of the finger bones.
-You can see each of these structures in images 1-2.
+See each of these structures in images 1-2.

 - Clear yellow-red nail discoloring that looks like a drop of blood or oil under the nail plate: This is known as an oil drop or a salmon patch and is a sign of nail psoriasis.

-- Little pits in your nails or pitting of the nail matrix.
+- Little pits in the nails or pitting of the nail matrix.
 Pits develop when cells are lost from the nail's surface.

 - Lines going across the nails (side to side rather than root to tip): These are medically known as Beau lines of the nail.

-- Thickening of the skin under your nail: Your doctor may call this subungual hyperkeratosis.
+- Thickening of the skin under the nail: The doctor may call this subungual hyperkeratosis.
 This can lead to loosening of the nail.

 - Loosening of the nail: This is medically referred to as onycholysis of the nail bed and nail hyponychium.
-Your nail may develop a white area where it is separated from the skin underneath your nail.
+The nail may develop a white area where it is separated from the skin underneath the nail.
 It usually starts at the tip of the nail and extends toward the root.
-The nail bed (skin under your nail) may become infected.
+The nail bed (skin under the nail) may become infected.

-- Crumbling of the nail: The nail weakens because the underlying structures are not healthy.
+- Crumbling of the nail: The nail can be brittle and weaken because the underlying structures are not healthy.

-- Tiny black lines in your nail in tip-to-cuticle direction: These are called splinter hemorrhages or dilated tortuous capillaries in the dermal papillae.
-This occurs when the tiny capillaries in the tip of your fingers bleed between the nail and the skin under the nail.
+- Tiny black lines in the nail in tip-to-cuticle direction: These are called splinter hemorrhages or dilated tortuous capillaries in the dermal papillae.
+This occurs when the tiny capillaries in the tip of the fingers bleed between the nail and the skin under the nail.